rtrind/sinusbot-scripts/README.md

 it).

 This script does not play well with the "Play when idle" feature, since they both try to do kind of the same thing at the same time.
-This script actually was born because the original feature is kind of a mess, imo (like when you use the stop command it gets a new song from the playlist and keeps going).
-If the feature ever becomes good, this script will become obsolete.
+This script will be obsolete when Sinusbot changes 2 behaviors on the original feature:

+1) The !stop command does not stop the queue.
+It will immediately start another song.
+Since there is no pause command yet, there is no way to temporarily stop the functionality;

+2) The !!stop command clears the queue permanently, so we need to go to the GUI and add the desired songs to the feature again, which for me goes against the spirit of the functionality.